 3. Intimate emotional connection

 He or she is cold and non-responsive to you at times.
-Their responses are devoid of emotions and they behave as if you’re just an acquaintance.
+Their responses are devoid of emotion, and they behave as if you’re just an acquaintance.

 So, rather than showing vulnerability, their walls go up relatively fast.